ietf-gitwg/using-github/draft-thomson-git-using-github.md

 groups.
 Recommendations for working groups and their chairs are made for integrating these tools with their processes.

-This document is meant as a companion to RFC 2418 {{?RFC2418}}.
+This document is meant as an enhancement to RFC 2418 {{?RFC2418}}.
 It provides guidance to working group chairs and participants on how they can best use GitHub.
 The small number of rules in this document are there to ensure common usage patterns between working groups and to avoid issues that have been encountered in the past.

+A companion document, {{?GH-CONFIG=I-D.ietf-git-github-wg-configuration}}, describes administrative processes that supports the practices described in this document.

 ## Distributed Version Control Systems